5 Must See Sights in Israel You Probably Didn’t Know about

 5. Tefen Open Museum

 The drive to this remote location will give you stunning views of the mountains.
 You may feel like you’re in the middle of nowhere but suddenly you’ll come across the Tefen Industrial Zone which is in fact a museum complex.
-The industrial area is spotted with interesting sculptures and instillations on the lawns.
-There are also a number of indoor museums including an Antique Car Collection, a glass studio, the Art of Industry Museum, Museum of German Speaking Jewry and a Ceramics Museum.
+The industrial area is spotted with interesting sculptures and installations on the lawns.
+There are also a number of indoor museums including an Antique Car Collection, a glass studio, the Art of Industry Museum, the Museum of German-Speaking Jewry, and a Ceramics Museum.
 The complex is between Carmiel and Ma’a lot on Route 854.